Your Comprehensive Guide to TEFL Courses for Teaching in Thailand

 From my observation, it appears that almost everyone can become a teacher in Thailand.
 All you need is a good appearance and a university diploma.
-In the Kingdom, the TEFL course is not formally required by law, but it is worth having it especially if you do not have a passport from one of the countries where English is the official language.
-Schools look favorably at those who can present a certificate of this course completion and the chances of employment are much higher.
+Finishing a TEFL course for teaching in Thailand is not formally required by law, but it is worth having it especially if you do not have a passport from one of the countries where English is the official language.
+Schools look favourably at those who can present a certificate of this course completion and the chances of employment are much higher.

 The abbreviation TEFL stands for Teaching English for Foreign Languages (note: do not confuse it with TOEFL, which is an exam in English) and this is a course that prepares you for the job of a teacher.